Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Sympatholytic drugs can block the sympathetic adrenergic system are three different levels.
 First, peripheral sympatholytic drugs such as alpha receptor antagonists and beta receptor antagonists block the influence of norepinephrine at the effector organ (heart or blood vessel).
 Second, there are ganglionic blockers that block impulse transmission at the sympathetic ganglia.
 Third, there are drugs that block sympathetic activity within the brain.
 These are called centrally acting sympatholytic drugs.

 Neurotransmission within the sympathetic and parasympathetic ganglia involves the release of acetylcholine from preganglionic efferent nerves, which binds to nicotinic receptors on the cell bodies of postganglionic efferent nerves.
 Ganglionic blockers inhibit autonomic activity by interfering with neurotransmission within autonomic ganglia.
 This reduces sympathetic outflow to the heart, decreasing cardiac output by decreasing heart rate and contractility.
 Reduced sympathetic output to the vasculature decreases sympathetic vascular tone, which causes vasodilation and reduced systemic vascular resistance, which decreases arterial pressure.
-Parasympathetic outflow is also reduced by ganglionic blockers.
+Ganglionic blockers also reduce parasympathetic outflow.

 Therapeutic Indications